“Timeworn but magnificent, fun yet frustrating, dilapidated but dignified and changing with every second.”

 Cubans pay in CUP, nearly all tourists pay in CUC.
 There is currently 25 CUP per CUC.
 So what does it mean for us tourists?

 Traditional, authentic, and soooooo cuban for fair prices.
-This is how I would describe casa particulares.
+This is how I would describe casas particulares.

-If you want to have a real Cuban experience, casa particulares are the best option for accommodation.
+If you want to have a real Cuban experience, casas particulares are the best option for accommodation.

 However, start researching accommodation at least 2 months before going.

 We started late (1 month) and we did struggle a bit.
-Tourism in Cuba is expanding quickly, and there are still not many accommodations for tourists.
-Which means, the casa particulares are booked for very long time.
+Tourism in Cuba is expanding quickly, but there are still not many accommodations for tourists.
+Which means, the casas particulares are booked for very long time.

 For us, it was very difficult to figure out how we are going to find accommodation.
-There was no EU Airbnb website in 2016 (check now, as I heard that there is a possibility to book casa via Airbnb for EU tourists as well) no booking.com.
-We checked the lonely planet guide and looked for hotels or casa particulares there but calling each of them would cost us lot of money.
+There was no EU Airbnb website in 2016 (check now, as I heard that there is a possibility to book a casa via Airbnb for EU tourists as well) no booking.com.
+We checked the Lonely Planet guide and looked for hotels or casas particulares there but calling each of them would cost us lot of money.

 So what is the normal price for one night in a casa particular?